Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

-The Tulsa Golden Hurricane (1-3, 0-0 AAC) will test their 20th-ranked pass offense against the Houston Cougars (3-1, 0-0 AAC), who have the No. 3 passing defense, on Friday, October 1, 2021.
-The Golden Hurricane are favored by 3.5 points in the contest.
-The game's point total is 57.
+The Tulsa Golden Hurricane (1-3, 0-0 AAC) bring the 20th-ranked passing attack in college football into a matchup with the Houston Cougars (3-1, 0-0 AAC), who have the No. 3 passing defense, on Friday, October 1, 2021.
+The Golden Hurricane are 3.5-point favorites.
+The total has been set at 57 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.